Value of Freshwater Fishing in Florida

 No wonder Florida is the "Fishing Capital of the World."

-For comparison, the 2006, the U.S. Census Bureau studies are found at: "National Survey of Fishing, Hunting and Wildlife-Related Recreation"; state comparisons; Florida report , and Southwick Associates summary of the national economic impacts of recreational fishing.
+For comparison, the 2006, the U.S. Census Bureau studies are found at: "National Survey of Fishing, Hunting and Wildlife-Related Recreation"; state comparisons and Florida report.
 The Fish and Wildlife Service also provided a summary brochure.